alhussein-jamil/PFE-Haptique/README.md

 C:\Program Files\Memurai\memurai.exe
 ```
 if the port is already in use, stop the service of memurai from services.msc and restart it again.

+## Usage
+Clone the repository and open in Unity.

+## TODO
+- [x] Add main menu that requires controller to calibrate
+- [x] Add calibration scene
+- [x] Add calibration protocol
+- [x] Add a communication between the headset and the computer to register data